antongus/scmRTOS-cortex-m4-gcc/README.md

 CortexM4F  | trunk/Ports/CortexM4F/GCC
 Extensions | trunk/Extensions

-This structure is used in all scmRTOS samples.
+(Such structure is used in all scmRTOS sample projects).